Universal-Basic-Compute/serenissima/backend/docs/ais.md

 **Implementation**: `backend/ais/bidonlands.py`
 **Schedule**: Daily at 7:00 PM UTC

-AI citizens actively participate in the land market by bidding on properties with income potential:
+AI citizens actively participate in the land contract by bidding on properties with income potential:

 #### Process: